scionproto/scion/doc/manuals/control.rst

    Filters are applied when a beacon is received, resulting in a "usage" classification of the beacon that is stored in the local beacon database.
-   When the policy is changed, it will thus only be effective for newly received beacons.
+   Therefore, when the policy is changed, it will only be effective for newly received beacons.

    .. note::